 Duties

 During the in-patient week, students will accompany the on-call Family Medicine resident when called to the Emergency Department.
 ER experience will involve only patients that are registered with the Family Medicine Residency Program or those admitted as unassigned patients.
-Studentwill be involved in admissions of patients to the hospital as well as rounding on patients. on the in-patient service.
+Students will be involved in admissions of patients to the hospital as well as rounding on patients. on the in-patient service.
 Hours are 6 AM to 6 PM.

 Patients